Interstate 20: South Carolina

 Upon leaving Augusta, I-20 crosses the Savannah River and enters the Palmetto State and heads northeastward, bypassing Aiken and Lexington before reaching the state capital of Columbia, which can be reached most directly by taking I-26 east at exit 64 ("Malfunction Junction"), then, almost immediately, I-126/US 76.

 At Columbia, I-20 bypasses the city to the north and again turns northeastward, bypassing Fort Jackson and Camden.
 After crossing the Wateree River, it turns due east and passes by tiny Bishopville, before reaching the Florence area.
 It is near Florence where I-20 sees its eastern terminus at I-95.
 However, for about 2 mi, the highway continues into Florence as I-20 Bus.

 I-20 in the Palmetto State is known as either the J. Strom Thurmond Freeway or John C. West Freeway.
 The first section to be completed was the bridge over the Savannah River in 1965; the last, the section between US 401 and I-95 (including the business spur), opened in August 1975.

 History

-I-20 was built in 1957 connecting Texas to the east coast running through Shreveport, Ruston, and Monroe making it their first Interstate.
+I-20 was built in 1957 connecting Texas to the east coast running through Shreveport, Ruston, and Monroe making it its first Interstate.

 I-20's exit numbers in Georgia were changed in 2000.